 Post-Holiday Care: Continue providing bright light and water the plant regularly.
 Fertilize once a month with a balanced all-purpose houseplant food.

-Pruning: In late winter or early spring, when the colorful bracts start to wilt, cut the plant to a height of six inches so that it can grow more branches.
+Pruning: In late winter or early spring, when the colorful bracts start to wilt, cut the plant to a height of six inches.
+This way, it can grow more branches.

 Repotting: When the weather becomes moderately warm in the spring, it is advisable to repot the poinsettia in a slightly larger pot with new soil.
 This allows the roots to expand freely and is beneficial to the overall health of the plant.